1. Scope of application and description of the ‘Homelike’ platform

 2.4 Service fees

 Any service fees Customers are required to pay are shown in the booking process.
 When making a booking (as described in these T&Cs), a fee is payable by Customers to Homelike in the form of a ‘Service Fee’ for services provided in this regard – provided that and to the extent that this is legally permissible.
+In particular, no service fees will be charged to customers for rental contracts that are subject to the „Gesetz zur Regelung der Wohnungsvermittlung“ (WoVermRG) - (German Housing Agencies Act).
 In many cases, the Service Fee also includes insurance (depending on the location of the property, and whether insurance cover is in place is shown to Customers in the booking process).
 Customers are shown the Service Fee in the booking process (see points 3.2 and 12.1).
 The amount is based on the period the Accommodation is actually booked for and totals a percentage of the monthly fee/monthly rent to be paid, unless otherwise agreed.
 The Service Fee due for the selected period is initially shown in the booking process and then becomes due for payment.
 As periods often cannot be clearly defined in advance, the actual Service Fee to be paid is based on the actual contractual term defined later on.
 Deviating regulations can be agreed between Homelike and the Customer.
 Overpayments are refunded unless otherwise described below; additional payments must be made for underpayments.
 If a booking period ends prematurely due to circumstances for which the Customer is responsible, e.g. Customer misconduct in the home or if a Customer behaves in contravention of the contract, overpayments are not refunded and are forfeited.

 2.5 User fees